China Girl (1942 film)

-Plot summary
+Plot

-In Luchow, China, news cameraman Johnny Williams (George Montgomery) is taken into custody by the Japanese military.
+In Luzhou, China, news cameraman Johnny Williams is taken into custody by the Japanese military.
 He is offered $20,000 to take pictures of the Burma Road, a vital link for Allied supply that had been built to support the Chinese war effort.
-He isn't interested.
+He is not interested.

-Johnny is put back into his cell, together with a Canadian, "Major" Bull Weed (Victor McLaglen), who claims to be serving as a Chinese irregular.
-His confederate, 'Captain' Fifi (Lynn Bari), smuggles a gun in during a faked tempestuous farewell, and the two men escape.
+Johnny is put back into his cell, together with a Canadian, "Major" Bull Weed, who claims to be serving as a Chinese irregular.
+His confederate, 'Captain' Fifi, smuggles a gun in during a faked tempestuous farewell, and the two men escape.

 They rendezvous with Fifi, who says she saw a plane nearby at an abandoned airfield.
 Johnny, an ex-barnstormer expert at flying biplanes, pilots them all through a hail of Burmese anti-aircraft fire to safety in Mandalay.
-Upon their arrival, he bumps into his old pal, Captain Shorty Maguire (Myron McCormick), a mercenary pilot with the U.S. staffed "Flying Tigers" defending China against the Japanese.
+Upon their arrival, he bumps into his old pal, Captain Shorty Maguire, a mercenary pilot with the U.S. staffed "Flying Tigers" defending China against the Japanese.

 Johnny is asked to join up, but again declines to take sides.
 He discovers that instead of grabbing his confiscated press credentials while fleeing Luchow, the document he picked up is something in Japanese.
 Bull manages to decipher just two words, and Johnny quickly loses interest upon sighting a beautiful woman nearby.

-Haoli Young (Gene Tierney) has just returned from New York, where she is in school at Vassar.
-She tells him that her father, Dr. Young (Philip Ahn), has a home in the city, and that she is selling off the last of her family's valuable possessions to fund a mission school he runs for orphans in Kunming.
+Haoli Young has just returned from New York, where she is in school at Vassar.
+She tells him that her father, Dr. Young, has a home in the city, and that she is selling off the last of her family's valuable possessions to fund a mission school he runs for orphans in Kunming.
 Johnny ends up walking there, and is introduced to him.
 Once alone, he presses a kiss on her, which is dispassionately received by the reserved Eurasian woman.
 Feeling jilted, he goes back to his hotel and picks up Fifi.